Monte Paschi judge says no proof of Nomura making wrongful gains

-ROME/SIENA (Reuters) - There was no evidence that Nomura (8604.T) made wrongful or disproportionate gains from its contentious “Alexandria” derivative deal with Italian bank Monte dei Paschi MPSS.MI, an Italian judge said in rejecting an assets seizure order against the Japanese bank.
+ROME/SIENA, April 29 (Reuters) - There was no evidence that Nomura made wrongful or disproportionate gains from its contentious “Alexandria” derivative deal with Italian bank Monte dei Paschi, an Italian judge said in rejecting an assets seizure order against the Japanese bank.

 The “Alexandria” deal is one of three trades at the heart of a criminal probe at Banca Monte dei Paschi di Siena, which booked losses of 730 million euros in 2012 after saying details of the complex derivatives deals had only just come to light.